 The targeted teaching load in secondary is 27 periods, with a range of 26-28 periods, within in a 39 period week.
-The target load in Elementary is 29 periods, with a range of 28-30 periods, within a 39 period week.
-Teachers will additional responsibilities may be assigned additional release.
+The target load in Elementary (KG3 to G5) is 29 periods, with a range of 28-30 periods, within a 39 period week.
+Teachers in the Early Learning Center (KG1-2) have a greater number of contact periods, with target load of 31 periods per week.
+Teachers with additional responsibilities may be assigned additional release.
 In the event of a change to the weekly schedule of lessons, teaching loads will be maintained in the same proportion.
 Faculty may access the campus and school facilities building at any time.